Option Profit Calculator

 Where:

-sigma = Implied volatility (annualized)
+sigma = Implied volatility (annualized, as a decimal)

 ln = Natural logarithm